-Choosing a diamond typically follows the 4 C’s (carat, cut, color and clarity) but when it comes to colored diamonds the color itself will undoubtably affect the other C’s.
+Choosing a white diamond typically follows the 4 C’s (carat, cut, color and clarity) but when it comes to colored diamonds the color itself will undoubtedly affect the other C’s.

 Here is a quick guide used by experts in the field on choosing the ultimate yellow diamond, which once realized and discovered in our range, can be set in exquisite Astteria Diamond jewelry.